ForwardFinancing/forwardfinancing.github.io/_posts/2018-10-04-js-testing.md

 Should I test this? the answer is a BIG YES.
 Tests are your friends, and saviors sometimes (often).

 At Forward Financing, we feel proud when our projects reach high test coverage.
 It's our best insurance
-for making improvements and upgrades later with the warranty that existing functionality will
+for making improvements and upgrades later with the guarantee that existing functionality will
 keep working.

-Mistakes can always happen, and that is where tests can be real saviors, as an alert that
+Mistakes can always happen, and that is where tests can be real saviors as an alert that
-something was altered by mistake, or that some functionality is not providing the expected result.
+something was altered by mistake or that some functionality is not providing the expected result.

-Tests verify the application meets the requeriments, it guarantees the code makes what we expect
+Tests verify the application meets the requirements, it guarantees the code does what we expect
 it to do.

-Okay, tests can do a lot for us, but is not always sun and butterflies, writing good tests takes
+Okay, tests can do a lot for us, but it is not always sun and butterflies, writing good tests takes
 time and it gets better with some experience.

 ![Coverage]({{"/assets/test_coverage.png" | absolute_url}})

-In this article we will talk about the testing tools we use for our javascript projects.
+The following are some of the testing tools we use for our javascript projects.

 * [Jest](https://jestjs.io/)
-Delightful JavaScript Testing, Jest is used by Facebook to test all JavaScript code including
+"Delightful JavaScript Testing" (according to them of course) is used by Facebook to test all JavaScript code including
 React applications.
 One of Jest's philosophies is to provide an integrated "zero-configuration" experience.

 * [Enzyme](https://airbnb.io/enzyme/)
 Is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your